scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ## Anatomy of a Type Class

-There are three important components to the type class pattern: the *type class* itself, *instances* for particular types, and the *interface* methods that we expose to users:
+There are three important components to the type class pattern: the *type class* itself, *instances* for particular types, and the *interface* methods that we expose to users.

 ### The Type Class